linntunberg/credit-card-form/README.md

 # Credit Card Form - React.js

+### `npm install`
+- Installs all needed packages locally in order to run the app on your machine

 ### `npm start`
 - Runs the app in development mode.
 In order to view in browser, go to http://localhost:3000